stacks-network/stacks-core/NFT_USE_CASE.md

 Let us copy contract files and scripts over from the `stacks-hyperchains` repository into the `nft-use-case` directory.
 If you don't already have the stacks-hyperchains repository, you can clone it [here](https://github.com/hirosystems/stacks-hyperchains)
-Before doing so, set the environment variable `HYPERCHAIN_PATH`.
+Set the environment variable `HYPERCHAIN_PATH` to the location of the stacks-hyperchains repository on your computer.
 ```
 export HYPERCHAIN_PATH=<YOUR_PATH_HERE>
 ```

-Be sure to replace `...` with the appropriate file path on your machine.
+Now, we can copy files from the stacks-hyperchains repository.
 ```
 mkdir nft-use-case/contracts-l2
 mkdir nft-use-case/scripts